 If hand hygiene is not done correctly it can increase the risk of dermatitis.
 Hand hygiene products such as soap should be provided because they are effective in cleaning hands and minimise the risk of skin disease.
 However, staff should be aware that they need to wet their hands first before applying soap, and that they should rinse them in water that is neither too hot nor too cold.
 The optimum temperature for rinsing is 32 degrees centigrade - temperatures over 40 degrees centigrade may be too hot for some staff, and could exacerbate skin problems and prevent staff from complying with hand hygiene.
 This reinforces the need to install mixer taps on hand washing sinks.
 The most effective way of drying hands is to use soft and absorbent paper towels.
 Skin should be patted dry, paying attention to each finger and the skin between the fingers.
-Hot air dryers must not be used in clinical settings because of the risk of re-circulating microorganisms via air currents.
+Hot air dryers must not be used in clinical settings because of the risk of re-circulating micro-organisms via air currents.

-The regular use of hand creams or conditioning creams should be encouraged after hand washing and at the end of each work period.
+The regular use of emollients or conditioning creams should be encouraged after hand washing and at the end of each work period.

-There is some evidence that workers who already have damaged skin benefit from using hand conditioning creams (BOHRF, 2010; Nicholson PJ & Llewellyn D, 2010).
+There is some evidence that workers who already have damaged skin benefit from using emollient conditioning creams (BOHRF, 2010; Nicholson PJ & Llewellyn D, 2010).

 The containers used to dispense soap and hand cream should be pump-operated to prevent cross-contamination.
-The major industrial suppliers of soap and after work hand conditioning cream often give advice on integrated systems and provide training materials.
+The major industrial suppliers of soap and after work emollient conditioning cream often give advice on integrated systems and provide training materials.
+Community staff who are at risk of developing contact dermatitis will need to be supplied with single issue tubes of hand emollients to use when working.